Attractions

 Gweek Village Stores

-2. Hot drinks and pasties snacks (and a seating area in big tent behind shop).
+2. Hot drinks and pasties snacks

 3. Fresh local veg and freezer fresh food.